JohnMachado11/High-Temp/README.md

 -- documentation writing in progress --

-A 1 or 2 player computer terminal game.
-It is a number comparison game using live temperature data of world cities from weatherapi.com.
-Higher the temperature, you win!
+A 1 or 2 player computer terminal game which uses live temperature data of cities using the API from weatherapi.com.
+Higher the temperature of your city and you win!